vmware-archive/liota/README.md

 * Looks in the current working directory '.'
 * User's home directory '~'
 * A LIOTA_CONF environment variable
-* Finally the default location for every installation: /etc/liota/. (note this will need to be copied from the system doc directory, typically /usr/lib/liota/)
+* Finally the default configuration file location for every installation: /etc/liota/. (note this will need to be copied from the system doc directory, typically /usr/lib/liota/config)

 Here is the default liota.conf file: